Mullestafa/DS_fake_news/README.md

 # DS_fake_news
 This is the repository for the Fake News classifier Project, part of the Data Science course at University of Copehagen in 2023, conducted by group 57.
 The different scripts have been seperated into their relevant directories.
+The preproccessing pipeline, will be found in the preproccessing folder, meanwhile all the models, whether baseline, or advanced will be found in the models folder.

 # necesary dependencies